acl-org/eacl-2024/_pages/registration.md

 ## Contact Details

-Please direct technical questions about the web registration form to [the help desk](/).
+Please direct technical questions about the web registration form to [the help desk]({{ / | relative_url }}).

-Please direct questions about your registration, including alternate methods of payment, to [Congrex service](/).
+Please direct questions about your registration, including alternate methods of payment, to Congrex service at [registration.eacl@congrex.com](mailto:registration.eacl@congrex.com).

 Please direct general questions about registration to [Priscilla Rasmussen of the ACL](mailto:acl@aclweb.org).